Minoan civilization: Beyond Crete

 The Cyclades were in the Minoan cultural orbit and, closer to Crete, the islands of Karpathos, Saria and Kasos also contained middle-Bronze Age (MMI-II) Minoan colonies or settlements of Minoan traders.
 Most were abandoned in LMI, but Karpathos recovered and continued its Minoan culture until the end of the Bronze Age.
 Other supposed Minoan colonies, such as that hypothesized by Adolf Furtwängler on Aegina, were later dismissed by scholars.
 However, there was a Minoan colony at Ialysos on Rhodes.

 Minoan cultural influence indicates an orbit extending through the Cyclades to Egypt and Cyprus.
 Fifteenth-century BC paintings in Thebes, Egypt depict Minoan-appearing individuals bearing gifts.
 Inscriptions describing them as coming from keftiu ("islands in the middle of the sea") may refer to gift-bringing merchants or officials from Crete.

 Some locations on Crete indicate that the Minoans were an "outward-looking" society.
 The neo-palatial site of Kato Zakros is located within 100 meters of the modern shoreline in a bay.
 Its large number of workshops and wealth of site materials indicate a possible entrepôt for trade.
 Such activities are seen in artistic representations of the sea, including the Ship Procession or "Flotilla" fresco in room five of the West House at Akrotiri.

+In 2024, archaeologists discovered a Minoan bronze dagger with silver rivets in an ancient shipwreck at Kumluca in Antalya Province.
+According to the researchers, the discovery highlights the cultural and commercial exchanges in the Mediterranean during the bronze age.